-EDCTC is supporting El Dorado County staff with active transportation project grant applications and project development as required.
-EDCTC has taken responsibility of the collection of bicycle and pedestrian counter data from counters located on multi-use trails on the west slope, including the placement of a temporary counter along the El Dorado Trail near Missouri Flat Road.
+EDCTC is supporting El Dorado County and the City of Placerville staff with active transportation project grant applications and project development as required.
+EDCTC has taken responsibility for the collection of bicycle and pedestrian counter data from counters located on multi-use trails on the west slope, including the placement of a temporary counter along the El Dorado Trail near Missouri Flat Road.
 EDCTC is supporting El Dorado County and the City of Placerville with the adoption of Active Transportation Plans.